 Pioneerland Library System has entered into a number of operating leases, which contain cancellation provisions and are subject to annual appropriations.
-Lease expenditures for the year ended December 31, 2016, was \$38,326.
+Lease expenditures for the year ended December 31, 2017, was \$39,476.

-On January 1, 2017, the Library renewed its lease agreement through December 2021 with Kandiyohi County.
-The lease expired in 2016 and the Library signed another contract to continue through December 2021 with an option to cancel with a six month written notice.
+On January 1, 2017, the Library renewed its lease agreement through December 2021 with Kandiyohi County, with an option to cancel with a six month written notice.